Hemel Hempstead: Historical

-In 1803 the first automatic papermaking machinery was developed in Hemel by the Fourdrinier brothers at Frogmore.
-Paper making expanded in the vicinity in the early 19th century and grew into the huge John Dickinson & Co. mills in the 20th.
+In 1803, the first automatic papermaking machinery was developed in Hemel by the Fourdrinier brothers at Frogmore.
+Paper making expanded in the vicinity in the early 19th century and grew into the large John Dickinson & Co. mills in the 20th century.

 A traditional employer in the area was also Brock's, manufacturer of fireworks.
-The factory was a significant employer since well before the Second World War, and remained in production until the mid-1970s.
+The factory was a significant employer since well before the Second World War and remained in production until the mid-1970s.
 The present-day neighbourhood of Woodhall Farm was subsequently built on the site.

 From 1967 to 1983, it was home to one of the most remarkable newspaper experiments of recent times, when the Thomson Organisation launched the Hemel Hempstead Evening Post-Echo.
-This comprised two evening papers – the Evening Echo and the Evening Post – and was based at a modern headquarters in Mark Road which had previously been used as a hot water bottle factory.
-The dual operation was conceived by Lord Thomson of Fleet to take on the Northcliffe and Beaverbrook domination of the London evening paper market and tap into what he saw as a major source of consumer advertising.
+This comprised two evening papers: the Evening Echo and the Evening Post; it was based at a modern headquarters in Mark Road, which had previously been used as a hot water bottle factory.
+The dual operation was conceived by Lord Thomson of Fleet to take on the Northcliffe and Beaverbrook domination of the London evening paper market, and tap into what he saw as a major source of consumer advertising.

 The papers were remarkable not only for technological innovation but also journalistic excellence.
-Both the Evening Echo and Evening Post won design awards during the late 1960s and early 1970s, but it was the Evening Echo that took the major writing honours, with John Marquis being voted Provincial Journalist of the Year in 1974 and Melanie Phillips being named Young Journalist of the Year in 1975.
+Both the Evening Echo and Evening Post won design awards during the late 1960s and early 1970s; it was the former that took the major writing honours, with John Marquis being voted Provincial Journalist of the Year in 1974 and Melanie Phillips being named Young Journalist of the Year in 1975.

 Many outstanding journalists worked on both papers during their heyday, with several going on to be editors and leading Fleet Street figures.
-Unfortunately, the operation fell victim to the freesheet revolution of the 1980s, the titles closing in 1983 with the loss of 470 jobs.
+Unfortunately, the operation fell victim to the freesheet revolution of the 1980s; the titles closed in 1983, with the loss of 470 jobs.